 Last year, I wrote about my friend Lorraine who had betrayed my trust.
 The next time I heard her name was decades later and I was told she had died.

 Or what about my former sister in law?
 For months I kept telling myself I had to call her.
 Had to write.
 Had to send photos of my sons to her.
 But I didn’t.
 She always slipped my mind.

 Then one day I was devastated by the news that she had died of breast cancer.

 All this might sound morbid.
 But the point I’m making is that we can’t waste time.
 Because tomorrow is not promised.

 We must make haste to wake up out of our stupor and connect with others.

 What can you do today to add value to someone else’s life?
 Who do you need to call.
 Write or visit?Life is so fleeting.
 And death doesn't wait to be invited.
 He comes when we least expect him.
-And… Click To Tweet
+And even when we do expect him, his presence is still destructive.
+Click To Tweet

 He rides in to collect.
 Because we owe him.
 And collect he will.